-Trustees' shall ensure that all information they communicate in the course of their duties is accurate and complete.
+Trustees shall ensure that all information they communicate in the course of their duties is accurate and complete.

-It is every Trustee's responsibility to familiarize themselves with their duties and any requirements of them as prescribed by the Education Act, the Municipal Freedom of Information and Protection of Privacy Act, the Municipal Conflict of Interest Act and any other Act or Regulation that may be applicable to the Trustee's duties from timeto-time, and/or Ministry of Education requirements and the Board's By-Laws, Policies and General Administrative Procedures.
+It is every Trustee's responsibility to be familiar with familiarize themselves with their the duties and any requirements of them as prescribed by the Education Act, the Municipal Freedom of Information and Protection of Privacy Act, the Municipal Conflict of Interest Act, and any other Act or Regulation that may be applicable to the Trustee's duties from time to time, and/or Ministry of Education requirements, and the Board's By-Laws, Policies and General Administrative Procedures.

-All Trustees are expected to comply with the following duties of board members as set out in section 218.1 of the Education Act (as amended from time to time):
+All Trustees are expected to comply with the following duties of board members as set out in section 218.1 of the Education Act: (as amended from time to time):